Iyengar Yoga Teacher Training Online & In-Studio

 - Discuss ways to handle diversity in a class room

 - Remedial yoga.
-Review articles written by both BKS Iyengar and Getta Iyengar on the methodology of Remedial yoga and address in a practical way specific conditions ,for example how and what to teach to students with lower back, shoulder, knee problems.
+This will review articles written by both BKS Iyengar and Getta Iyengar on the methodology of Remedial Yoga.
+It will address in a practical way specific conditions.
+For example, how and what to teach to students with lower back, shoulder, and knee problems.

 - How to address menstruation and menopause in the class room